hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_job.html.markdown

 * `name` -
   (Required)
   Name of the environment variable.
-Must be a C_IDENTIFIER, and mnay not exceed 32768 characters.
+Must be a C_IDENTIFIER, and many not exceed 32768 characters.

 * `value` -
   (Optional)